erew70/oot3d-save-modifier/README.md

 Send me snapshots (copy of your save file) after you obtain an item, completed a dungeon, or anything that is progressive towards the game.
 We can compare it to a blank savefile and add it to this modifier.
 AND PLEASE, PLEASE add a detailed explanation and explain as much as you can (completed deku tree, got slingshot, etc) Making multiple saves with different names is also helpful (might add name editor)

+All PRS go the early dev unstable branch to be checked before adding to the main branch

 Send me your snapshots at my discord: erew0962